 , it’s never needed again.

-The message and FailureStrategy
+The interesting parts are the message and FailureStrategy

-chain, all the way into the Subject
+through the chain, all the way into the Subject

-and even into any derived subjects.
+and even into any derived

 Shortcuts